kolov/pepper/docs/README.md

 ### Autorisation input

-Authorizing a request is based on:
+Imagine, we want to make soem resource, e.g. organisation stauts at `/status/:orgId` available only to users that are members of the organisation.
+The user Id is availble in the `X-Acme-User-Id` header.
+To do this we need:
- - part of of the endpoint input, eg. a segment of the request path
+ - (part of) the endpoint input, eg. the `orgId` path segment
- - other parts of the request which are not needed by the endpoint
+ - elements of the request which are not needed by the endpoint - the `X-Acme-User` header
+ - a rule that, given the input above, can determine if the user is authorised, possily using external service.

 For example, this request
 ```bash curl